Skip to content

 Args:

-scale_limit ((float, float) or float): scaling factor range.
+scale_limit (float or tuple[float, float]): scaling factor range.
 If scale_limit is a single float value, the

 range will be (-scale_limit, scale_limit).
 Note that the scale_limit will be biased by 1.